UCL/UKCORDEX-plot-explorer-dev/README.md

 ## Development guide

 ### Dependencies
-This website is built using React.
-You will need:
+This website is built using React, so you will need a local installation of `npm`.

-* npm (Last tested with npm 8.0.0)

-This project has the following dependencies:
-* create-react-app
-* react-select
-* react-bootstrap
-* gh-pages
-* file-saver
-* react-katex
-* react-router
+Other dependencies can be seen in [package.json](./package.json#L6)

 ### Continuous Integration and Deployment